 Educational: Patient education is an essential role of the nurse.
 In addition, nurses have a personal accountability for their own learning and continued education.

 "Therefore, as we have opportunity, let us do good to all people..."
 Galatians 6:10a

-The Wisconsin Lutheran College Nursing Program is recognized and approved by the Wisconsin Department of Licensing and Regulation, Wisconsin Board of Nursing and is accredited through the Commission on Collegiate Nursing Education (CCNE).
+The Wisconsin Lutheran College Nursing Program is recognized and approved by the Wisconsin Department of Licensing and Regulation and the Wisconsin Board of Nursing.